 American Rebel Holdings to Present at the H.C.
 Wainwright 24th Annual Global Investment Conference

-Nashville, TN, Sept.
-08, 2022 (GLOBE NEWSWIRE) -- American Rebel Holdings, Inc. AREB – America's Patriotic Brand (the "Company") announced today that CEO Andy Ross will be presenting at the H.C.
+/EIN News/ -- Nashville, TN, Sept.
+08, 2022 (GLOBE NEWSWIRE) -- American Rebel Holdings, Inc. (NASDAQ: AREB) – America’s Patriotic Brand (the “Company”) announced today that CEO Andy Ross will be presenting at the H.C.
 Wainwright 24th Annual Global Investment Conference to be held September 12 - 14, 2022, at the Lotte New York Palace Hotel in New York City.
 The event will include virtual participation as well as in-person participation.

 Mr. Ross will present on Wednesday, September 14 at 12 noon Eastern Time.
 Investors who would like to access the live presentation may do so by logging in here, and through a link on the Investor Relations page on the American Rebel website located at www.americanrebel.com.